raoguchi/dsc106-wi24/syllabus.md

 [worked examples]: https://tll.mit.edu/teaching-resources/how-people-learn/worked-examples/

-Each lab is worth the same amount, but the lowest lab will be dropped when calculating your final score.
+Each lab is worth 2% of your final grade, and the lowest lab grade will be dropped.
 Labs will be released on Fridays and due on the following **Fridays** at 11:59PM.

 You will access labs by pulling the course GitHub repository.

 ### Projects

 There will be **4 projects** due throughout the quarter.
-The projects are open-ended and are the primary focus of the course.
-As such, our standards for grading will be similar to how portfolio pieces are evaluated for internship/research lab/job applications --- we expect your best work!
-The first three projects are **solo** projects.
+The projects are open-ended and are the primary focus of the course. **As such, our standards for grading will be similar to the way portfolio pieces are evaluated for internship/research lab/job applications --- we expect your best work!** The first three projects are **solo** projects.
 For the final project, you may work in pairs.